yun-vis/fhstp-bcc-csharp/pages/basics.md

 $ 3
 ```

-### Method Declaration

-In C#, a method declaration includes

-OptionalModifier ReturnType TheMethodName( ParameterType parameterName )

-Also note that **return** only takes one parameter.

 ### Call by Value vs. Call by Reference
 Passing parameters in a method can be done by deep copying or referencing.